What Makes Car Insurance Cheap in 2026

 Increase Your Deductibles Strategically

 Consider your vehicle's value when adjusting deductibles.
-For older cars worth less than $3,000, dropping collision and comprehensive coverage entirely may make more financial sense than carrying high-deductible coverage.
-The premium savings often exceeds potential claim payouts for low-value vehicles.
+For older cars worth less than $3,000, dropping collision and comprehensive coverage entirely may make more financial sense than maintaining high-deductible coverage.
+Review the liability vs. full coverage cost comparison to decide what's right for your situation.

 Bundle Your Policies for Maximum Savings

-Bundling auto insurance with homeowners, renters, or multiple vehicle policies generates discounts of 5-25% on your auto premium.
+Bundling auto insurance with homeowners, renters, or multiple vehicle policies generates discounts of 7–25% on your auto premium — with some insurers like State Farm offering up to 29% off bundled policies.
 This strategy simplifies insurance management while delivering substantial savings.

 Maintain and Improve Your Credit Score

 In states where credit-based insurance scoring is permitted, improving your credit can dramatically reduce premiums.
-Drivers with poor credit may pay twice what those with excellent credit pay for identical coverage.
+Drivers with poor credit may pay up to 273% more than those with excellent credit for identical coverage.

 Focus on payment history, credit utilization, and reducing outstanding debt.
 Even small improvements can trigger rate reductions at your next renewal.
 Pay bills on time, keep credit card balances below 30% of limits, and avoid opening multiple new accounts in short periods.